-- Employee has a defined period of time they are to be available to perform IT support after the Employee's normal business hours. - Employee is expected to respond to communications that are received either by phone, pager or other communication device.
-Occurs outside of normal business hours.
+- Employee has a defined period of time they are to be available to perform IT support after the employee's regular business hours. - Employee is expected to respond to communications that are received either by phone, or other communication device.
+Occurs outside of regular business hours.